jefson08/KhasiNMT/README.md

         path_tgt_aug: data/New/Train_eng_aug.txt    # if is_augment_data is set to False then path_tgt_aug = None

  4. Note if Augmented corpus is not available then rename Train_kha_aug.txt and Train_eng_aug.txt to Train_kha.txt and Train_eng.txt respectively.
+ 5. Train the model

+    python train.py

+ 6. Translate/ Test your model
+    Required File: (Store file in data Directory)

+    python translate.py

+    Translated file (out.txt) will be generate in /data Directory